Script Timer Voice Over Calculator

 How Long is My Voice Over Script?

 Clients often ask, “how long should a voice over script be?”
-Check out the Script Timer Voice Over Calculator below!
-Having done this for a long time I can safely say that for long-form narrations one should figure around 140 words per minute of script.
+Check out the Script Timer Voice Over Calculator above!
+My experience in post-production and as a voice talent taught me that for long-form narrations one should figure around 140 words per minute of script.
 However, This number can go as low as 130 wpm if you have a lot of time for graphics and transitions in your video.
 Or, it can go as high as 160-170 wpm if you want the script to go very fast.
 I wouldn’t recommend such a pace for more than five minutes, or the audience will face “listening fatigue”.
 On the other hand, Broadcast commercials are lightning-quick, and 180 wpm and higher are often typical, especially for hard-sell spots.
-Enter your script word count and desired pace of 140, 160, or 180 words-per-minute in the calculator here:
+Enter your script word count and desired pace of 140, 160, or 180 words-per-minute in the calculator above.

 Script Timer Voice Over Timer